 In some cases, corrective actions may involve sensitive areas such as personnel actions or other matters that warrant confidentiality.
 These types of information may not be documented in any corrective action programs and must be solicited or inferred from discussions with licensee officials, such as Human Resource personnel or senior management.
 The lead SCA should evaluate these circumstances and conduct activities to gather this information as needed.
 The lead SCA should determine the extent of involvement of and knowledge by other team members in these activities on a need-to-know basis.

-(b) Determine whether the evaluations of those weaknesses were appropriate and the resulting planned corrective actions appear adequate for resolving those weaknesses.
+(b) Determine whether the licensee’s evaluations of those weaknesses were appropriate and the resulting planned corrective actions appear adequate for resolving those weaknesses.

 The breadth and depth of corrective actions should be appropriate to produce the targeted changes in the organization’s characteristics, attitudes, and behaviors that define the organization’s safety culture.
 For a discussion on what these concepts involve, review the introduction section of Attachment 95003.02.
 Although short-term or limited scope actions such as training or personnel changes can have positive impacts, effective corrective actions for producing lasting changes in aspects of culture require a long-term focus.
 Discrete activities such as communications (e.g., stand-downs, publication of policies) and training sessions should be reinforced and evaluated for effectiveness.
 The licensee should have plans to monitor long-term progress and the capability and flexibility to make adjustments to corrective action plans as needed.